hylang/hy/docs/style-guide.rst

      (baz)
      #_ /]

+    ;; Commenting out items at the end of a list.

-    ;; Unacceptable and an syntax error.
+    ;; Unacceptable and a syntax error.
 Lost a bracket.
     [(foo)
      ;; (bar)
      ;; (baz)]